3231-3245 Fraser St and 675 E 17th Ave rezoning application

 Why does this need a new, unique CD zone?
 Why can't it a standardized RM zone be used instead?

-gw_vancouver asked about 1 year ago
+gw_vancouver asked almost 2 years ago

 CD-1 rezonings allow for a zoning by-law to be tailored to the form of development approved for a specific site, which differs from the form of development prescribed in the existing zoning district schedules, such as the RM zones.
 Rezoning enabling policies (such as MIRHPP which applies to this application) allows for consideration of development which differs from existing zoning, subject to specific requirements and criteria outlined in the policy.
 For more information on the rezoning application process see here.